leap-ec/gremlin/examples/MNIST/README.md

 ## Contents

-* `async.yml` -- how to run Gremlin as an asynchronous steady-state EA
-* `config.yml` -- Gremlin configuration file to define how it will run things
-* `config_debug.yml` -- debug configuration to use with config.yml
 * `individual.py` -- This is an optional file where we just define a way to pretty print individuals and to track eval times.
 * `probe.py` -- Another optional file where we define a LEAP pipeline